 Get the Best Free VPN for Ubuntu

-Most free VPNs lack proper Linux integration and reliable terminal support, making them frustrating to use on Ubuntu systems.
-While I found some free VPNs that offer basic functionality, they come with significant limitations.
+I found some free VPNs that offer basic Linux functionality.
+Still, they come with significant limitations as they lack proper Linux integration and reliable terminal support, making them frustrating to use on Ubuntu systems.

 We review vendors based on rigorous testing and research but also take into account your feedback and our affiliate commission with providers.
 Some providers are owned by our parent company.